MarvRoo/final-project/README.md

  > Your project description should summarize the project you are proposing.
 Be sure to include:
  > * Why is it important or interesting to you?
 >      **We choose the text-based role-playing game for our project because we wanted to gain hands on experience of what’s it’s like to create a game and to understand the complexities that comes along with it.
 Making a PRG project will allow us to enhance our current understanding of C++ concepts such as polymorphism, inheritance, and classes and how to apply it to a real-life programming situation.
 We also like that it’s a throwback to a horror style game that became popular a couple of years ago in 2015-2017.
 So it would be fun and interesting to create a story of our own.**
  > * What languages/tools/technologies do you plan to use?
-(This list may change over the course of the project)
+(This list may change over the course of the project.)
+       **We plan to complete the project with C++.
+We will work in VS Studio Code and use tools like the GDB debugger to aid in the process.
+For communication and smooth efficiency in implementing features, we will rely on GitHub for pull requests and utilize the project board to aid in task management.**
  > * What will be the input/output of your project?
  > * What are the features that the project provides?
 >      **Features include saved inputs to save game progress when a player dies so they don’t restart the game.
 We’ll create a concise, engaging narrative with a clear goal or questline.
 Along with it we hope to be able to create a simple interface messenger look still remaining text based to immerse the user better.
 There will be characters created that will need to have their own dialogue.**